-Customers that have questions about the applicable regulations, and how these may apply to their use of AWS services, can reach out to their account representative or contact us.
+Customers that have questions about the applicable regulations, and how these may apply to their use of AWS services, can reach out to their account representative.

 Regulations are changing rapidly in this space, and AWS is working to help customers proactively respond to new rules and guidelines.
 AWS encourages its financial institutions customers to obtain appropriate advice on their compliance with all regulatory and legal requirements that are relevant to their business, including other local regulations, guidelines and laws.

 AWS is committed to offering customers a strong compliance framework and advanced tools and security measures that customers can use to evaluate meet, and demonstrate compliance with applicable legal and regulatory requirements.

 Financial institutions who are using or planning to use AWS services can take the following steps to better understand their compliance needs: